Popular services

 The Cyprus Companies Law (Cap 113) is the legislation concerning limited liability companies.

-One sole director can also be the sole shareholder.
-This means that one person can be the single director and shareholder of the company.
+One sole director can also be the sole shareholder, which means that one person can be the company's sole director and shareholder.

 A private limited company in Cyprus must have a company secretary.